-This is the hone of UBC's Southern Medical Program.
-The 5,104 s gn building was completed in 2012 and is built to LEED® (old equivalent standards.
-It has the largest green rool or acmpus which has integrated indigenous plants and vegetation.
-A green roof keeps the building cool in the summer and warm in the winter, as well as absorbing rain water and improving air quality.
+Sciences centre Trisistretored USSCution Medical Program.
+The 5:104 sp m building was completed in 2012 and is built to LEED® Gold equivalent standards.
+It has the largest green roof on campus which has integrated in plants and vegetation.
+A green roof keeps the building the summer and warm in the whiter, as well as absort water and improving air quality.